Luxmusik/sandbox-virtualappliance/readme.md

 ----------------------

 #### Amazon AWS
-The appliance is made available as an AWS AMI to allow for quick and easy deployments of Sandbox on an Amazon EC2 instance.
-This means rather than having a blank Linux image, Sandbox will already be installed and running once Amazon creates your EC2 instance.
+The appliance is made available as an AWS AMI to allow for quick and easy deployments on an Amazon EC2 instance.
+This means rather than having a blank Linux image, the Sandbox application will already be installed and running once Amazon creates your EC2 instance.

 The private AMI for Sandbox is available in the following regions:

 * ap-southeast-2 (Asia/Sydney): ami-151a7a2f

-Note that as this time the AMI is only available in the above regions; if you wish to run your EC2 instance in another zone, please contact us for assistance.
+Note that as of this time the AMI is only available in the above regions; if you wish to run your EC2 instance in another zone, please contact us for assistance.

 We recommend selecting an m3.medium or larger instance.
 Generally speaking, the appliance benefits from a greater memory allocation than cpu.